microconfig/microconfig/README.md

     #var oracle.host=172.30.162.80
 ```

 This approach works with includes as well.
-You can #include oracle-common and then override oracle.host, and datasource.url will be resolved based of overridden value.
+You can #include oracle-common and then override oracle.host, and datasource.url will be resolved based on overridden value.

 In the example below after build datasource.url=jdbc:oracle:thin:@**100.30.162.80**:1521:ARMSDEV